MichaelCurrin/dev-cheatsheets/cheatsheets/web/css.md

 logo: css3
 ---

-## Github Pages CSS
+## GitHub Pages CSS

-If you have a Github Pages site of HTML files that do not use Jekyll, you can still prettify them using this:
+If you have a GitHub Pages site of HTML files that do not use Jekyll, you can still prettify them using this:

 ```html
 <link rel="stylesheet" href="assets/css/style.css">